ravsodhi/structure-based-hate-speech-detection/README.md

 ## Usage
 All source code is in the `src` folder.
 Most of our code is in the form of jupyter notebooks

 hate-speech-model2.ipynb => Combining basic features and using Logistic Regression with regularisation.
-It also contains the baseline code structure-based-hate-speech.ipynb => Incorporating features such as dependency trees using TreeLSTM model.
+It also contains the baseline code.

+structure-based-hate-speech.ipynb => Incorporating features such as dependency trees using TreeLSTM model.
 It also contains the final code.

 ## Problem Statement